After speaking on pornography in Toronto and Alberta, I’ve just returned from lecturing on intimacy in Vancouver, my third Canadian city this year.

 Can people talk to each other?
 Do they feel valued by their partner?
 Is there general agreement about the kind of relationship they want to have?
 Can they manage conflict without being mean or keeping grudges?
 Can they admit when they’ve made a mistake?
 Do they accept how the other person feels even if it seems confusing or foolish?
 Does each person accept genuinely gentle criticism?
 And can they talk about their fear of growing older, their fear of trusting, their fear of—well, intimacy?

 When people have that kind of relationship, we can talk about oral sex and period sex and BDSM sex and every other kind of sex.
 Without it, of course we can talk about sex—but enjoyable sex in a long-term relationship that’s filled with mistrust, selfishness, and manipulation just isn’t sustainable.

-In troubled relationships, people communicate their disrespect, their desperation for attention, their lack of trust, their greediness all the time.
-They communicate clearly by being chronically late, by forgetting things their partner has said are important, by changing the subject when they’re being criticized, by doing exactly what they said they wouldn’t do, and by making apologies that are obviously just perfunctory.
+In troubled relationships, people communicate their disrespect, their desperation for attention, their lack of trust, and their greed all the time.
+They communicate clearly by being chronically late, by forgetting things their partner has said are important, by changing the subject when they’re being criticized, by doing exactly what they said they wouldn’t do, and by making apologies that are obviously perfunctory.

 Then these same people want to know how they can be “more intimate.”
 Whether they mean “more sex” or “getting along better,” I’d love to tell them.
 But you’d be surprised how many people ask for that—and then reject my answers.

 If you liked this, you’ll enjoy my post at www.MartyKlein.com/romance-spontaneity-parallel-play-better-sex-desire-painful-sex/